jaysonpotter/PopCan/README.md

 # PopCan
 --------

 This allows you to push drawings to your canvas and kick off the animation cycle.
-Why clutter your delicous code with 2d contexts, move to's, and bla bla bla's when you can just call uppon PopCan to get you started?

 ## Feature Overview

-- Kicks off full screen canvas animations
+- Kicks off full screen canvas animations by passing in your canvas and drawing context; like so PopCan.play(yourCanvas, yourContext)
-- Accepts unlimited drawings via parameter
+- Accepts unlimited drawings as functions via parameter; like so PopCan.drawings(drawThis, andThis, thenThis, andMore)
+- Adapts the canvas for hi-resolution displays

+## In Development
+- fix issue with iPad with hi-res screen in landscape.
+In portrait it works fine.
+- fix issue to resize canvas when orientation has changed, or viewport size changes.

 ## Demo